Ardon Jashari

-Ardon Jashari (born 30 July 2002) is a Swiss professional footballer who plays as a defensive midfielder for club AC Milan and the Switzerland national team.
+Ardon Jashari (born 30 July 2002) is a Swiss professional footballer who plays as a central midfielder for club AC Milan and the Switzerland national team.

 Club career

 Luzern

 Jashari made his professional debut with Luzern in a 2–1 Swiss Super League victory against Zürich on 31 July 2020.

 Club Brugge

 In April 2024, it was announced that Jashari would join Belgian Pro League club Club Brugge in the summer, having agreed a four-year contract.
 The transfer fee was reported as €6 million, a club record for FC Luzern.

 Jashari had a strong first season in midfield for Club Brugge as they won the Belgian Cup, finished second in the Belgian Pro League behind Union Saint-Gilloise, and qualified for the knockout stages of the 2024–25 UEFA Champions League, losing to Aston Villa in the first knockout round.

 Jashari was rewarded for his efforts by being voted both Player of the Year and Young Player of the Year at the Pro League Awards.